NYjetsNY1/concertify/src/routes/about/about.md

 title: About Us
 component: ContentPage
 ---
-Concertify is a Mobile-Friendly Single Page Web Application using React/Javascript to add songs to a Spotify playlist based on an Artist's tour.
-Users can search for an artist of their choice and create a spotify playlist based on songs for that artist's tour or recent concerts.
+Concertify is a mobile-friendly, single-page web application using React/JavaScript to add songs to a Spotify playlist based on an artist's tour.
+Users can search for an artist of their choice and create a Spotify playlist based on songs from that artist's tour or recent concerts.